opencarecc/opencareMakerPlaybook/our_workshop_experience.md

 #### // The target group
 The opencare workshop was not addressing a specific target group.
 To put it short:

-- It was open to anyone with an interest in the topic or the technology
+- It was open to anyone with an interest in the topic or the technology,
 - No limitations to age, gender, skillset and background
-- No prerequisites needed
+- No prerequisites needed,
-- It was entirely for free and we brought the material that we lent to participants for the duration of the workshop
+- It was entirely for free and we brought the material that we lent to participants for the duration of the workshop.

 #### // Places
 The workshop was held in public places with the help of the local municipality, the city of Milan.
 We tried to go where we could find open-minded people ready to possibly embark on the project and commit to a more structured and durable effort.

-- We held the first workshop at "Fa' la cosa giusta - The national faire of conscious consumption and sustainable lifestyles in Italy"
+- We held the first workshop at "Fa' la cosa giusta - The national faire of conscious consumption and sustainable lifestyles in Italy".
-- We held the second workshop at "Forum delle politiche sociali" a series of meetings with the citizens organized by the local municipality
+- We held the second workshop at "Forum delle politiche sociali" a series of meetings with the citizens organized by the local municipality.

 #### // Technology and issues